 Generalizing, if a matching $M_\tau(\mathcal{G})$ contains any outlier edge, $l(\hat{\boldsymbol{\theta}}|M_\tau(\mathcal{G})) = 0$; otherwise, the conditional likelihood writes $(\frac{\epsilon}{\delta})^{-|E|}(\frac{1}{\delta})^{|M_\tau(\mathcal{G})|}$ according to Assumption~\ref{assumption::uniform_distribution}.
 Thus, the likelihood evaluation~\eqref{eqn::likelihood_calculation} simplifies to:

 where the sum is now restricted to graph matchings within the inlier graph $\mathcal{G}_{\hat{\boldsymbol{\theta}}}$.
 However, exactly computing this likelihood faces two major bottlenecks: (a) enumerating all graph matchings is exponentially expensive, and (b) properly adapting $p_\tau$ to incorporate prior knowledge (e.g., Assumption~\ref{assumption::real_association}) is itself a challenging problem.
-Consequently, estimating parameter $\bfth$ via likelihood maximization is computationally intractable:
+Consequently, estimating parameter $\bfth$ via $\arg\max_{\bfth} l(\bfth)$ is computationally intractable.
 A possible approximation is to evaluate only the significant terms in~\eqref{eqn::likelihood_2}.
 Rewrite the likelihood of a configuration $\tau$ as:

 recall that $M^*_{\hat{\bfth}}$ is a graph matching of $\mathcal{G}_{\hat{\bfth}}$ that attains the maximum cardinality.
-Given that $\delta \ll 1$~(i.e., spurious associations rarely appear as inliers under $\bfth^o$) and a uniform prior $p_\tau$, we approximate~\eqref{eqn::likelihood_2} by keeping only terms with $\delta^o$ in~\eqref{eqn::single_liklihood_rewrite}:
+Given that $\delta \ll 1$~(i.e., spurious associations rarely appear as inliers under $\bfth^o$) and a uniform prior $p_\tau$, we approximate~\eqref{eqn::likelihood_2} by keeping only terms with $\delta^0$ in~\eqref{eqn::single_likelihood_rewrite}:

 where $N^*_{\hat{\bfth}}$ is the total number of maximum-cardinality graph matchings in the inlier graph $\mathcal{G}_{\hat{\bfth}}$.
 After subtracting a common constant, the log-likelihood of hypothesis $\hat{\bfth}$ thus writes